RamenDR/ramen/test/README.md

 #### Scripts hooks

-The script direcotry may contain scripts to be run on certain events, based on the hook file name.
+The script directory may contain scripts to be run on certain events, based on the hook file name.

 | Event        | Scripts       | Comment                             |